sarahmhooper/DICOMDataExtractor/README.md

 ## Installation

 *Note: Codebase only supports Python 3.*
+*Note: If using DICOM crawling code with the classification pipeline, you do not need to repeat installation here.*

-1. (Optional) Create a new virtual environment, within which we'll install the codebase and its dependencies:
+1. Create a new virtual environment (or activate an existing environment), within which we'll install the codebase and its dependencies:
 ```
 pip install virtualenv
 virtualenv -p python3.6 DICOMCrawlEnv